loganmoseley/programming-club/Readme.md

 2019-08-13: Once more with monoid: structs! 👩🏽‍⚖️ Trying out constructing legal requirements. 👨🏼‍⚖️ [Monoid+.playground](https://github.com/loganmoseley/functional-minutes/files/3860765/FP.2019-08-13.Monoid%2B.playground.zip).
 - Also, at the very end Eric suggested it should be possible to **compose** monoids.
 I submit to you, [Monoid zip.playground](https://github.com/loganmoseley/functional-minutes/files/3860764/FP.2019-08-13.Monoid.zip.playground.zip)

-2019-08-06: Extended the 'reduce' conversation to 'monoid', a useful concept for talking about making one thing out of many things, or, “Out of many, one."
+2019-08-06: Extended the “reduce” conversation to “monoid”, a useful concept for talking about making one thing out of many things, or, “Out of many, one."
 [Monoid.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860763/Monoid.playground.zip)

 2019-07-31: Intuition for `reduce` [Intuition for reduce.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860762/Intuition.for.reduce.playground.zip)